Snails8/Snails8/README.md

 - 🎮 Game    😋FromSoftware & CAPCOM
 - 📚 Learning

-### 強み
+### strengths
-- 不確実性が高い状況でも率先して行動できる
+- Able to take initiative in situations of uncertainty
-- どんな領域にも線をひかず柔軟に適応してアウトプットを出せる
+- Flexible to adapt and produce output without drawing lines in any area.
-- 全体を俯瞰した上で、行動できる
+- Able to act from a holistic perspective

 <details><summary>2022 todo...</summary>